West needs to do more to help Ukraine fend off Putin threat, ex-US diplomat says | DW | 23.04.2021

+Vladimir Putin has ordered Russian troops to pull back from its border with Ukraine after weeks of tension

-Russian President Vladimir Putin's power-play near the Ukrainian border is a way of warning Kyiv to "watch out" as the West will not match the Kremlin's determination to seize control of the region, a former US Special Representative for Ukraine said on Thursday.
+Russian President Vladimir Putin's power play near the Ukrainian border is a way of warning Kyiv to "watch out" as the West will not match the Kremlin's determination to seize control of the region, a former United States Special Representative for Ukraine said on Thursday.

-Kurt Volker told DW that despite Russia's decision to bring a halt to military operations near its border with Ukraine, the Kremlin's threat is far from over, and Putin has shown he is more willing to use force in the region than the West.
+Kurt Volker told DW that despite Russia's decision to halt to military operations near its border with Ukraine, the Kremlin's threat is far from over, and Putin has shown he is more willing to use force in the region than the West is.

-Volker, who served as the United States' Special Representative for Ukraine between 2017 and 2019, said Washington, among others, could do more to help Ukraine fend off the threat it faces from its neighbor.
+Volker, who served as the US Special Representative for Ukraine from 2017 to 2019, said Washington, among others, could do more to help Ukraine fend off the threat it faces from its neighbor.

 "We need to be taking action to demonstrate our capabilities and our resolve.
 For example, we're going to be conducting a military exercise in Poland next week.
 Let's involve Ukraine in that exercise."